Financial-Times/o-assets/README.md

 ### If you do have URL routing

 If you have URL routing and you want to improve on the above (because it's generally inadvisable to put bower_components in a public area of your web server), you can configure the assets module to load assets from a different path.
-There are three components that you can configure:
+There are two components that you can configure:

 1. Global path prefix: `$o-assets-global-path` variable (in SASS) and `setGlobalPathPrefix` method (in JavaScript).
 Default is '/bower_components/'.
-1. Module path: `$o-{module-name}-assets-path` variable (in SASS) and `setModulePaths` method (in JavaScript).
+1. Module path: `oAssetsSetModulePaths` function (in SASS) and `setModulePaths` method (in JavaScript).
 Default is the name of the module.
-1. Module version: `$o-{module-name}-version variable (in SASS) and `setModuleVersions` method (in JavaScript).
-Default is null.

 All the above should be set before including any other modules in your product's sass/js bundles.

 The path to a given resource is composed by doing the following concatenation:

-	{global-prefix} + [ {module-path}  [ +  @ + {module-version} ] + / ] + {path-within-repo}
+	{global-prefix} + [ {module-path} + / ] + {path-within-repo}

-Module version and module path are suffixed with a slash if not empty.
-Generally the only use case for the version token is in the build service, so you should not need to set that.
+The module path is suffixed with a slash if not empty.
 You may want to set the global prefix to something like '/resources/' or similar, and then put your bower_components directory outside your webroot, and use a URL router to map HTTP requests to the appropriate assets.

 Setting module paths and versions is done at the module level.
-In SASS, using appropriately namespaced variables:

-	$o-colors-assets-path: 'colors';
+In SASS, using the `oAssetsSetModulePaths` method, which takes a map of module names and paths:

+	oAssetsSetModulePaths((
+	  o-colors: assets/colors
+	));

 In JavaScript, using the `setModulePaths` method, which takes an object mapping module names to paths:

 	require('o-assets').setModulePaths({
-	  colors: 'colors'
+	  'o-colors': 'assets/colors'
 	});

 #### Placing assets from multiple modules in a single directory

 This isn't an advisable pattern, because even if there are no clashes between modules immediately, future module versions may contain assets whose names clash, or bring in subdependencies with paths you haven't overridden, which will unnecessarily complicate upgrades.
 However, if your use case justifies doing so then, for each module, in SASS set

-    $o-{module-name}-assets-path: #{''};
+    oAssetsSetModulePaths((
+	  o-modulename: #{''}
+	));

 and in JavaScript

 	require('o-assets').setModulePaths({
-	  module1: '',
-	  module2: ''
+	  'o-modulename': ''
 	});